 All Judges Retirement System participants pay 100 percent of the premium.

-- DC Transfer – Life insurance cards were sent to the Employee Benefits Division (EBD).
-If participant dies (in or out of office) contact EBD.
+- Judges and elected officials who transferred to the DC Plan (DB-DC Transfers) – Life insurance cards were sent to the Employee Benefits Division (EBD).
+If a participant dies (in or out of office) contact EBD.

-- New DC – Life insurance is paid through the State Court Administrator Office (SCAO).
+- Judges and elected officials taking office on or after March 31, 1997 – Life insurance is paid through the State Court Administrator Office (SCAO).

-A judge may irrevocably elect not to become or to discontinue participation as a DC plan participant.
+A judge may irrevocably elect to discontinue participation in the DC Plan.
 The judge must send such a request in writing to:

 Office of Retirement Services